-Canstar Blue’s 2021 review of supermarket roast chickens has seen Costco, IGA, Coles and Woolworths compared on taste, freshness, packaging design, value for money and overall satisfaction.
+Canstar Blue’s latest roast chickens review compares Costco, IGA, Coles and Woolworths on taste, freshness, packaging design, value for money and overall satisfaction.

 Show Important Notes^*

 Hide Important Notes^*

 Nothing beats the tradition of a Sunday chicken roast, cooked to golden crispy perfection with herbs and potatoes.
 But if you’re not feeling up to cooking, a pre-cooked supermarket roast chicken could just as well make a great centrepiece to a no-fuss meal with some salad and bread rolls.
-In fact, a whopping 61% of respondents to our survey said they tend to buy a supermarket roast chicken as a lazy meal.
-Plus, one in five shoppers (21%) typically pick up a hot chook as part of their regular grocery shop and 39% have tried options from different supermarkets.
+In fact, nearly one in three (29%) shoppers buy a hot chook for parties.
+Plus, 22% of respondents said they typically pick up a rotisserie chicken as part of their regular grocery shop and 39% have tried options from different supermarkets.
 A fifth (22%) of those surveyed also said they prefer to buy later in the day when the price is reduced.

 To find out which stores offer the best combination of taste and value, we’ve asked over 1,500 Aussies to compare and rate any supermarket roast chickens they’ve purchased and eaten in the past three months on taste, freshness, packaging design, value for money and overall satisfaction.
 Supermarket chains that met the minimum required survey sample size of 30 responses are included in these results.

 Best Roast Chickens

-Here are the best supermarket roast chickens in Australia, as rated by consumers in Canstar Blue’s 2021 review:
+Here are the best supermarket roast chickens in Australia, as rated by consumers in Canstar Blue’s latest review:

 Costco flew to the top of our latest ratings for roast chickens, with a five-star review for overall satisfaction.
 Coles was the only other supermarket that managed to ‘peck’ up full marks, namely for packaging design.
 Although it ended on four stars overall, as did Coles and Woolworths.